A reinforcement learning approach to rare trajectory sampling: Long time dynamics, large deviations and discounting

 In many problems of relevance to physical sciences we are interested in the behaviour at long times, such that the system is in its stationary state, be it equilibrium (as in a system in contact with a thermal bath) or not (as in driven systems).
 Such situations where dynamics is time-homogeneous and the relevant times exceed those set by all relaxation rates, pertain to the regime of dynamical large deviations \cite{Touchette2009,Lecomte2007b,Garrahan2018,Jack2019}, an approach akin to equilibrium statistical mechanics for quantifying the statistical properties of long-time dynamics.
 For this kind of problem we can specialize our methods above to allow for solutions using genuine, infinitely long trajectories.

-To consider these problems, for simplicity we restrict to cases where the original dynamics is time-independent, and additional information in the generalized state is bounded.
-In this case, it makes sense to consider the distribution of states under the current dynamics: that is, given some parameterized dynamics $P_\theta(x_t,X_{t-1})$, a probability distribution $p(x)$ over the generalized states is stationary if
+To consider these problems, for simplicity we restrict to cases where the original dynamics is time-independent, although the approach may be adapted to periodic dynamics.
+We can then consider the stationary state of some parameterized dynamics $P_\theta(x_t|x_{t-1})$, a probability distribution $P_\theta^\mathrm{ss}(x)$ such that

-where $X$ is the generalized state resulting from transition to $x$ while in the generalized state $X'$.
-For clarity, we will focus on systems ergodic dynamics.
+For clarity, we will focus on systems with ergodic dynamics.
 Put simply, this means that for any pair of states, there exists a sequence of transitions which leads from either one to the other.
-For us, this means that there is a unique stationary state, which we label $P^\mathrm{ss}_\theta$ for the parameters $\theta$.
-These conditions may be relaxed.
-Suppose the original dynamics is at most periodic, or the additional information contained in the generalized state for calculating weights is also periodic: for example, the total area of the random walk is needed modulo some value.
-In this case, both the original and optimal dynamics will repeat over some period.
-In general, we simply need the weight contribution to be iteratively calculable, using a finite history of states or iteratively calculated observables.
+For us, this means that there is a unique stationary state.

 A common approach to studying such models is to consider long but finite trajectories, then use a method such as TPS to sample the reweighted ensemble.
 While we could take a similar approach using our adaptively learnt dynamics, either with or without TPS, the trajectory lengths may need to be extremely long to achieve accurate results, and for a generic problem the length required is unknown.
 It may instead be desirable to directly study the infinite-horizon case, removing fears of incorrect results caused by finite-time effects.
-However, as it stands there are several problems with the algorithms presented in the previous Sec.~\ref{dynamical_gradients} for studying problems formulated with an infinite-horizon.
+However, as it stands there are several problems with the algorithms presented ealier in section \ref{dynamical_gradients} for studying problems formulated with an infinite-horizon.
 In particular, the algorithms we detailed were ``offline'', that is, they waited for trajectories to end before learning occurred: clearly in an infinite-horizon context where there is no end to a trajectory, we must necessarily use an online approach, as discussed in section \ref{online_offpolicy_eligibility}.

 There is a second, more substantial issue: as currently defined, the returns, and thus the resulting values, could diverge to infinity as the trajectory continues to run.
 Moreover, the value of each state would be almost identical even for sufficiently long but finite futures, as it would be dominated by the average return following states sampled from the stationary state distribution.
 The origin of these issues can be attributed to the fact that we provide equal emphasis to the value of a state for transitions which occur at any time in the future: for an ergodic system in which any correlation with the current state will eventually be lost, such a definition of value ignores the eventual independence of future states and transitions on the present state being valued.